Those plagued with nagging pain that persists, even after a myriad of treatments, may finally find relief with MELT.

 By Georgetta L. Morque

 Those plagued with nagging pain that persists, even after a myriad of treatments, may finally find relief with MELT.
+You can also click here for physiotherapist treatment for instant pain relief.
 The recent blessing of the MELT Method by Dr. Oz has caused a flurry of interest and quite a buzz about the new self-treatment system, which has now made its way to the Rye YMCA.
 Eliminating chronic pain in ten minutes a day — without medicine or surgery — may sound too good to be true, but read on.

 The key focus of the Melt (Myofascial Energetic Length Technique) Method is the connective tissues in the body, where stored stress can manifest itself as aches and pains.
 Sue Hitzmann, who is a nationally recognized somatic-movement educator and manual therapist, developed the Melt Method.
 She researched the science of the connective tissue, or fascia, which surrounds and supports the muscles, bones, nerves, and organs, and concluded that dehydration of the fascia is the underlying cause of aches, stiffness, and pain as well as weight gain, sleep problems, and other issues.
 Hitzmann makes her case in her new book, “The MELT Method: A Breakthrough Self-Treatment System to Eliminate Chronic Pain, Erase the Signs of Aging, and Feel Fantastic in Just 10 Minutes at Day!”